vjcitn/bedbaseRClient/README.md

 # bedbaseRClient
-sketch of Bioconductor-friendly R client for bedbase.org
+Sketch of Bioconductor-friendly R client for [bedbase.org](https://bedbase.org).

 Use the 'Get started' tab above to read the main vignette.